-1) Traffic lights: The Google Maps App always shows when your bus is supposed to arrive in real-time.
-Sometimes it might claim that your bus is only two minutes away, however, if it has to get through a set of traffic lights it will either get through on green and be two minutes away or it will get stopped and be four minutes away.
+1) Traffic lights: The Google Maps App always shows when your bus is suppose to arrive in real-time.
+Sometimes it might claim that your bus is only two minutes away, however, if it has to get through a set of traffic lights.
+It will either get through on a green and be two minutes away or it will get stopped and be four minutes away.
 Put a few traffic lights together and you have timetable bingo.

-If you live on a frequent bus route where buses are supposed to be every ten minutes, you only need some bad luck with traffic lights and traffic and boom!
+If you live on a frequent bus route where buses are supposed to be every ten minutes, you only need some bad luck with traffic lights and traffic congestion and boom!
 Two buses are close together.
-(We’ll come to that later in the article)
+(We’ll come to that later in the article.)

 2) Traffic and Weather: Car drivers aren’t timed to the minute.
 Sometimes it’s busy.
 Our cities are much more congested than they used to be.
-Sometimes buses will have to slow down because of construction, a car broke down or got in an accident, someone parked in the way of the bus or there is just a lot of traffic volume all at once.
-When it snows or rains, car drivers sometimes have a habit of slowing down thus slowing down everyone down.
+Sometimes buses will have to slow down because of construction, a car broken down on the side, a car accident, someone parked in the way of the bus or there is just a lot of traffic volume all at once.
+When it snows or rains, car drivers (sometimes) have a habit of slowing down to a crawl thus slowing down everyone down.

 4) Things just go plain wrong: Buses are used pretty much all day, every day.
-Bouncing around over every pothole, through construction and along a rough roadway.
+Bouncing around over every pothole, through construction, and along a rough roadways.
 They are much better maintained than any car due to their daily use but sometimes mechanical failures do happen.

 Buses have more electronic gadgets than any car.
 The sensor which checks whether the wheelchair ramp is pulled out isn’t working, the engine can’t start, the digital sign is wonky, the Automatic Stop Voice is speaking gibberish.
 Some days the engine will decide it doesn’t want to be switched on anymore and need to be replaced completely.